margaretmf/margaretmf.github.io/keycreativewriting.md

 I’ve got a heart of a country girl
 <br> I don’t need a cowboy
 <br> Like my ancestors,
-<br> I’m strong on my own
+<br> I’ve got strength on my own

 Hey cowboy, I don’t need your hat or boots
-<br> I’ve got my own tied to my eastcoast roots.
+<br> I’ve got my own tied to my eastcoast roots
 <br> Hey cowboy, you don’t need to save me
 <br> I’m on my own now, and I’m free as can be